eminisrafil/RubbishAPIs/Rubbish-APIs/API - Get all runs.md

 - `teamID`: The ID of the team for which the runs are to be retrieved.

+### Query Parameters

+- `limit`: This parameter controls the maximum number of incident tickets that the API returns in one response.
+Value should be an integer.
+Default value is 50 if not specified.

+- `offset`: This parameter specifies the starting point for the collection of returned incident tickets.
+Value should be an integer.
+It works in conjunction with `limit` for implementing pagination.

+- `afterTimeStamp`: This parameter is used to get incident tickets that were created after a specific time.
+The value should be in a standardized date-time format such as ISO 8601 (e.g., 'YYYY-MM-DDTHH:MM:SSZ').

+- `beforeTimeStamp`: This parameter is used to get incident tickets that were created before a specific time.
+The value should be in a standardized date-time format such as ISO 8601 (e.g., 'YYYY-MM-DDTHH:MM:SSZ').

 ### Response

 The response is an array of objects, each representing a run.
 Each object has the following keys: